 1953 The Remarkable Mr. Pennypacker knows the geography of Pennsylvania well; he keeps one family in Wilmington and one in Philadelphia.
 Burgess Meredith plays the well-traveled man in the Liam O'Brien work.

 1975 The Runner Stumbles exposes the doomed affection of a lonely priest and a loving nun.
-Austin Pendleton directs the world premiere of this Milan Stitt play at the Hartman Theatre in Stamford, CT.
+Austin Pendleton directs the world premiere of Milan Stitt's play at the Hartman Theatre in Stamford, Connecticut.
 The production transfers to Broadway the following year.

-1979 Richard Rodgers, who collaborated with Lorenz Hart on such shows as Babes in Arms, The Boys From Syracuse, and Pal Joey; with Oscar Hammerstein II on shows including Oklahoma!, Carousel, South Pacific, The Sound of Music, and The King and I; and Stephen Sondheim on the musical Do I Hear a Waltz?, dies at age 77.
+1979 Composer Richard Rodgers dies at age 77.
+He collaborated with Lorenz Hart on such shows as Babes in Arms, The Boys From Syracuse, and Pal Joey; with Oscar Hammerstein II on shows including Oklahoma!, Carousel, South Pacific, The Sound of Music, and The King and I; and Stephen Sondheim on the musical Do I Hear a Waltz?
+In 1990, the 46th Street Theatre is renamed in his honor.

 Watch highlights from the 2016 Encores! staging of Richard Rodgers and Stephen Sondheim's musical Do I Hear a Waltz?: